I hope you find encouragement here today on reinventing uses for vintage bread boxes!

 The bread box, once a staple in every kitchen prior to the 1980’s, was an extremely useful tool in those years after its invention.

-Dating back to the 1800’s, bread boxes were first used to transport bread on wagons and trains and was patented in 1918 by Stanley Walter Krebs.
-It may not be the first item on the list of things that you NEED in a kitchen but bread used to be made daily and the use of a bread box made that freshness last much longer.
-It fell out of popularity once production bread made it’s appearance.
+It may not be the first item on the list of things that you need in a kitchen but bread used to be made daily.
+And, due to that, the use of a bread box made the freshness last much longer.
+However, the boxes fell out of popularity once production bread made it’s appearance.

-Well, it isn’t exactly a ‘box’ but it’s not very complicated.
-Most came in at 1.5 feet long and were either oval or rectangular shaped.
 The lid of the box always faced towards the front; some boxes had hinges, some had rollers, some offered a pull-open door and others had a handle on top to take the lid on and off.

 It was often large enough for two full loaves of bread while also keeping pests at bay that might have found their way to the counter.